A grand piano-sized spacecraft is shown against a background of stars and the Milky Way.

 From a Source of Heat Comes Power to Explore

-RPS provide electricity and heat that can enable spacecraft to undertake scientific missions to environments beyond the capabilities of solar power, chemical batteries and fuel cells.
+Radioisotope Power System (RPS) provide electricity and heat that enable spacecraft to explore beyond the capabilities of solar power, chemical batteries, and fuel cells.

 A Critical Technology